kalaspuff/tomodachi/README.rst

    with one of the available invoker decorators.
 Note that a service class must have at least one decorated function available to even be recognized as a service by ``tomodachi run``.
-4. Decide on how to call the function – for example using HTTP, pub/sub or on a timed interval, then decorate your function with one of these trigger / subscription decorators, which also invokes what capabilities the service initially has.
+4. Decide on how to trigger the function – for example using HTTP, pub/sub or on a timed interval, then decorate your function with one of these trigger / subscription decorators, which also invokes what capabilities the service initially has.